UrieLara/urielara/README.md

-## Hi!
-I'm Uriel Lara ✌️
+## Hello!
+I'm Uriel Lara
- _Mechatronic & Computer Systems Engineer_

-- 👨🏽‍💻 Junior ASP.NET - Working on gaining experience through personal projects.
+👨🏽‍💻 Web Programmer in ASP.NET and C# - Working on gaining experience through personal projects.
-- 🎮Game development enthusiast - Creating 2D and 3D games on Unity in my free time.
+🎮 Video Game Developer with Unity - Creating 2D and 3D games on Unity.

 ~ I enjoy programming as much as coffee ☕ ~